BlackBerry KEYone Space Black Version Coming Soon To AT&T For Half The Price Of Galaxy And iPhone Flagships

 A new variant of BlackBerry KEYone is coming to AT&T amidst the arrival of new handsets.
-The Samsung Galaxy Note 8, iPhone 8, and LG V30 are due in September, so BB thought to release on of their own as well.
-Want to have one?
+The Samsung Galaxy Note 8, iPhone 8, and LG V30 are due in September, so Blackberry thought to release one of their own as well.

 AT&T To Offer BlackBerry KEYone Space Black In September

-The all-black BlackBerry KEYone appeared first in India and now it’s almost arriving to the U.S. The Space Black version will be available in AT&T on September 1 and will cost $500.10 in total.
+The all-black BlackBerry KEYone appeared first in India and now it’s arriving in the U.S. The Space Black version will be available from AT&T on September 1 and will cost just over $500.
 GSM Arena reports that the 30-month installment plan will set you back $16.67 a month.
 Based on the reviews of the smartphone, that’s not a bad deal at all.

 If you’re looking for other deals, there are none.
 The BlackBerry KEYone Space Black variant is exclusive to AT&T in the U.S.

 Aside from the new sleek color, nothing has changed.
 The new model still has the same specs as the one released earlier this year.
 There’s the 4.5-inch touchscreen, a Snapdragon 635 SoC, 3GB RAM with 32GB internal storage, a 12-megapixel rear camera, and an 8-megapixel selfie snapper.
-What’s changed is that the silver parts have been repainted with black color and nothing else.
+What’s changed is that the silver parts have been repainted black and nothing else.

 #blackberry KEYone dresses in black for AT&T’s September launch https://t.co/DgfsUYG2Ls pic.twitter.com/8XWvpH2xB7